Synthetify/synthetify-protocol/docs/docs/faq.md

 **8. What wallets can I use?**

-There are four wallets available: Phantom, Sollet, Math Wallet and Solflare.
+There are four wallets available: Phantom, Sollet, Math Wallet, Solflare and Coin98.

 **9. Is it required to have SNY in order to use Synthetify?**